indigo-dc/synergy-doc/doc/admin.md

 ```

 ### synergy manager
-This command allows to get information about the managers deployed in the synergy service and control their execution:
+This command allows to get information about the managers deployed in the Synergy service and control their execution:

 ```
 # synergy manager -h